This page explains how to share an OAuth client with another app within your organization.

-If your client secret is leaked, a malicious app can set the Cloud IAP authentication browser cookie on its domain to impersonate an authorized user.
-With this cookie, Cloud IAP authenticates the impersonated user for all apps that share the leaked client secret.
+If your client secret is leaked, a malicious app can set the IAP authentication browser cookie on its domain to impersonate an authorized user.
+With this cookie, IAP authenticates the impersonated user for all apps that share the leaked client secret.

 To mitigate this risk, avoid sharing clients between resources that also share authorized users.
-Set per-resource permissions to ensure that even if an impersonated user is authenticated, Cloud IAP won't authorize access.
+Set per-resource permissions to ensure that even if an impersonated user is authenticated, IAP won't authorize access.